pdath/ban-bitcoin-core-v30/README.md

-# Bitcoin Knots Node Ban Script
+# Bitcoin Core v30 Node Ban Script

-A plug-and-play script to automatically ban/disconnect Bitcoin Knots nodes from any Bitcoin Core node.
+A plug-and-play script to automatically ban/disconnect Bitcoin Core v30 nodes from any Bitcoin Knots or Core node.
 Features easy one-command cron installation for continuous protection.

-## Why Ban Knots Nodes?
+## Why Ban Bitcoin Core v30?

-Bitcoin Knots implements restrictive transaction relay policies that can interfere with normal Bitcoin network operations.
-This script helps maintain your node's mempool and peer connections according to Bitcoin Core's standard policies.
+Bitcoin Core v30 changes the default to allow files to be stored on the Bitcoin Blockchain.
+Bitcoin was designed for financial transactions, and nothing else.
+Bitcoin Core v30 takes Bitcoin away from what Satoshi intended.

 ## Features

 - **One-command cron installation** - Set it and forget it!
-- Works with any Bitcoin Core node with RPC enabled
+- Works with any Bitcoin Knots or Core node with RPC enabled
 - **Multiple detection methods**:
-  - Automatic detection of Knots nodes via subversion string
+  - Automatic detection of Bitcoin Core v30 nodes via subversion string
-  - Service flag 26 (NODE_KNOTS) detection for hidden nodes (inspired by [gnoban](https://github.com/caesrcd/gnoban))
-  - Historical IP banlist - maintains your own local list + optional download from [aeonBTC/Knots-Banlist](https://github.com/aeonBTC/Knots-Banlist)
-- Detection of "hidden" Knots nodes that disguise their user agent
-- **Local discovery tracking** - saves found Knots node IPs for future runs
+- **Local discovery tracking** - saves found Bitcoin Core v30 node IPs for future runs
-- **Privacy-focused** - external banlist disabled by default
 - Option to ban or just disconnect nodes
 - Configurable ban duration
 - Dry-run mode for testing